The new Alpina D5 Biturbo is ‘the meanest green car on the planet,’ according to the manufacturer.

 But the numbers that distinguish the Alpina D5 as something a little bit different to the hoards of other high performance German mega-saloons, are these; 155g/km and 47.9mpg.

 Not too many years ago such meagre emissions and fine economy statistics would have been the preserve of a decently competitive supermini.
 Now you can get them with supercar-slaying performance as well.
 In our book that makes the D5 one of, if not THE most relevant performance saloon cars of the moment.

-And while we’re talking numbers, how does a list price of just just over £55,000 grab you?
+And while we’re talking numbers, how does a list price of less than £60,000 grab you?
 Alpina thought long and hard about its pricing strategy for the UK, and in the end decided to go as lean as possible – on the basis that until BMW’s own ultra-high performance diesels go on sale, the D5 will have the market virtually to itself.

 On the road you can tell that the D5 has been touched by Alpina’s magicians pretty much from the moment it starts to move.
 The car’s standard fit electronic dampers have been retuned to offer a far wider variety of set ups, so Comfort + offers a more soothing ride than in a regular 5-series, while at the other extreme Sport + becomes firmer and more aggressive.

 In any of its settings, however, the D5 somehow manages to feel fluid and in tune with the road in a way that the standard car never quite replicates.
 Partly that’s down to the tyres, which are non-runflat Michelin Pilot Supersports (the same as those fitted to the M5); partly it’s a result of Alpina’s retuning of the springs and dampers.